Exawind/amr-wind-frontend/docs/installing.md

 sudo apt-get install python-enum34
 ```

-And for the optional libraries,
+And for some of the optional libraries,
 ```bash
 sudo apt-get install python-ruamel.yaml sudo apt-get install python-xvfbwrapper